wangxinge/TrendCatcherWorkshopBIOC2022_noDocker/README.md

 ![plot](./figures/Full_TimeHeatmap.png)

-## 5. Compare dynamic curves of a certain biological pathway between two groups
+## 5. Compare dynamic curves of a certain biological pathway between two experimental groups

 Same biological pathway may show up in the 2 TimeHeatmap objects from two different experimental groups.
 To compare its temporal behavior, we calcualted the area difference between two curves and test the seperation significance using permutation approach.